Pennsylvania Randonneurs

 Chamounix, also known as Montpelier, is a historic home located in Fairmount Park, Philadelphia, Pennsylvania.
 The Federal-style house was built in 1802 by George Plumsted who was a wealthy Philadelphia merchant, then enlarged to nearly double its original size by subsequent owners after 1853.

-We will use the Carriage House for our start/finish, which is the building on the left as you approach the eyelet at the end of Chamounix Drive.
+We will use the Carriage House for our start, finish, registration, and lodging.
+The Carriage House is the building on the left before the eyelet loop at the end of Chamounix Drive.
+Do not confuse the Carriage House with the Mansion, which is partway around the loop on the right.

 Parking